View Cancer Clinical Trials

 - For Part 1, patients with CNS metastases treated with whole brain radiotherapy, gamma knife, and/or surgery who are considered stable by CNS imaging and are not being treated with corticosteroids 6 weeks prior to study day 1 may be enrolled.

-- For Part 2, patients with CNS metastases treated with stereotatic radio-surgery (SRS), and/or surgery who are considered stable by CNS imaging for at least 2 months prior to enrollment and are not being treated with corticosteroids 6 weeks prior to study day 1 may be enrolled.
+- For Part 2, patients with CNS metastases treated with stereotatic radio-surgery (SRS), and/or surgery who are considered stable by CNS imaging for at least 2 months prior to enrollment and are not being treated with corticosteroids to manage their CNS disease within 4 weeks prior to study day 1 may be enrolled.

 - Active GI bleeding, unrelated to cancer, as evidenced by hematemesis, hematochezia, or melena within 3 months prior to study day 1 without evidence of resolution documented by endoscopy or colonoscopy.